Super Noodles

 The brand is currently owned by Premier Foods in the United Kingdom, and Boyne Valley Group in Ireland.
 In February 2017, Premier released Super Noodles pots.
-The line up has "exceeded expectation", selling over 13 million units giving Premier its "strongest growth in five year".
+The line up has "exceeded expectation", selling over 13 million units giving Premier its "strongest growth in five years".

 Flavours

+The Official website does not currently list flavours, however the website StudentBeans includes a list of "the current Super Noodles you can find in the UK" as of December 2022.